Hideo Kojima wanted to put ‘corporate ads’ in his own game

 Hideo Kojima nearly added adverts to an old Nintendo DS game in an attempt to lower its retail price, but dropped the idea after others didn’t support it.

-Speaking about Lunar Knights – a Nintendo DS JRPG released by Kojima Productions in 2007 – on Twitter (opens in new tab), Kojima revealed his initial plans for the game.
+Speaking about Lunar Knights – a Nintendo DS JRPG released by Kojima Productions in 2007, and called Boktai DS in Japan – on Twitter (opens in new tab), Kojima revealed his initial plans for the game.
 He wanted to use the upper screen of the Nintendo DS not for gameplay, but to show adverts to players.

 “We set the upper screen of the Boktai DS version [to] a 'pseudo-sun'.
 What I wanted to do was to put 'corporate ads' on the upper screen and use the revenue from those ads to lower the price of the packaged product (almost free),” Kojima tweeted.